MarkD833/RCBUS-68xxx/Win10-gcc-setup.md

 Then I edited the makefile to change the value of PREFIX as was done in building libmetal so that it read:
 > PREFIX=m68k-elf

-Then I continued with the build as follows:
+Then I continued with the build with the 2 commands as follows:
 > make crt
-make
+>make

-If successful, that should produce a file called bmbinary and give you the confidence that the process is working.
+If successful, that should produce a file called `bmbinary` and give you the confidence that the process is working.

 # Configuring for the RCBus-68000 Board